-What is it and how is it treated?
+What is frozen shoulder syndrome, and how is it treated?

-If you have Frozen Shoulder Syndrome the common symptoms can include:
+If you have frozen shoulder syndrome the common symptoms can include:

-The Board Certified Orthopedic and Sports Medicine Specialists at OrthoNeuro have helped thousands of patients with Frozen Shoulder Syndrome return to an active and healthy lifestyle using a variety of treatment options.
+The Board Certified Orthopedic and Sports Medicine Specialists at OrthoNeuro have helped thousands of patients with frozen shoulder syndrome return to an active and healthy lifestyle using a variety of treatment options.

-At OrthoNeuro, most cases of Frozen Shoulder Syndrome are managed using conservative treatment options and surgery for Frozen Shoulder Syndrome is not often needed.
+At OrthoNeuro, most cases of frozen shoulder syndrome are managed using conservative treatment options, and surgery for frozen shoulder syndrome is not often needed.

 These treatment options can include:

 In the rare instances where non-surgical options have not reduced symptoms and surgery is recommended by your OrthoNeuro Specialist, an arthroscopic procedure to remove scar tissue from the shoulder joint can be performed.

 Using our advanced minimally invasive techniques, there is very little surgical trauma and you are able to recover and return to normal activities shortly after surgery.